 Because these animals live on land but breed in and near water, you are likely to spot amphibians in or near the Chattahoochee River.
 These cold-blooded animals depend on the sun to warm them while basking on a riverside rock or scurrying along a tree lined trail.
 The waters of the river supply a comfortable breeding location as well as a place to cool down.

-The larvae typically are aquatic breathing though gills.
-In the adult stages the amphibians become semi-terrestrial, breathing through lungs and through their moist, glandular skin.
+The larvae typically are aquatic breathing through gills.
+In the adult stages the amphibians become semi-terrestrial, breathing through lungs as well as through their moist, glandular skin.